GiannisPettas/go-reloaded/docs/analysis.md

 The FSM operates across the main stages of the program:

- 1. Parser → Reads data from file in chunks of fixed size.
+ 1. Parser → Reads data from file in chunks of CHUNK_BYTES bytes, ensuring chunk boundaries align with complete UTF-8 runes.

 2. FSM Transformer → Applies transformation rules while maintaining context between chunks.